emera86/SASmanual-MkDocs/SASmanual/docs/other-analysis/survival-analysis.md

 RUN;
 ```

+## Comparing survival curves of two groups using the log rank test

+Comparison of two survival curves can be done using a statistical hypothesis test called the log rank test.
+It is used to test the null hypothesis that **there is no difference between the population survival curves**.

+The test statistic is compared with a $\chi^2$ distribution with 1 degree of freedom.

+An assumption for the log rank test is that of proportional hazards. **Small departures from this assumption, however, do not invalidate the test**.

-## Cox Proportional Hazards Regression Model ([`PROC PHREG`](http://support.sas.com/documentation/cdl/en/statug/68162/HTML/default/viewer.htm#statug_phreg_overview.htm))
+## Cox's Proportional Hazards Regression Model ([`PROC PHREG`](http://support.sas.com/documentation/cdl/en/statug/68162/HTML/default/viewer.htm#statug_phreg_overview.htm))

 The log rank test is used to test whether there is a difference between the survival times of different groups but it does not allow other explanatory variables to be taken into account.

-Cox's proportional hazards model is analogous to a multiple regression model and enables the difference between survival times of particular groups of patients to be tested while allowing for other factors.
+Cox's proportional hazards model is analogous to a **multiple regression model** and enables the **difference between survival times of particular groups of patients to be tested while allowing for other factors**.
 In this model, the response (dependent) variable is the 'hazard'.
 The hazard is the probability of dying (or experiencing the event in question) given that patients have survived up to a given point in time, or the risk for death at that moment.

-In Cox’s model no assumption is made about the probability distribution of the hazard.
-However, it is assumed that if the risk for dying at a particular point in time in one group is, say, twice that in the other group, then at any other time it will still be twice that in the other group.
-In other words, the hazard ratio does not depend on time.
+In Cox's model no assumption is made about the probability distribution of the hazard.
+However, it is **assumed that the hazard ratio does not depend on time**.

 ## Censoring